 Insights become instrumental to success

-“The participants were very open minded.
-I love to see how they share thoughts and ideas!“, Kjell Ehn, one of the two coaches from Scania Academy, said at the end of the workshop.
+“The participants were very open-minded.
+I love to see how they share thoughts and ideas!”
+Kjell Ehn, one of the two coaches from Scania Academy, said at the end of the workshop.
 The coaches base these workshops on John P. Kotter’s 8-step model, which provides a good theoretical foundation for initiating and managing change in the complex structures that characterize the business of an automotive manufacturer.
 More workshops are in the pipeline.
-The next one taking place in October, also in Salzgitter.
+The next one will be taking place in October, also in Salzgitter.